philipp-bliznuk/dotfiles/README.md

 **Core principles:**

-- **One theme, everywhere** — a single `$THEME` variable in `.zshenv` propagates to terminal, shell prompt, tmux, nvim, sketchybar, yazi, and bat.
-One command switches all 7+ apps simultaneously.
+- **One theme, everywhere** — a single `$THEME` variable in `.zshenv` propagates to terminal, shell prompt, tmux, nvim, zed, sketchybar, yazi, and bat.
+One command switches all 8+ apps simultaneously.
 - **XDG compliance** — only `.zshenv` lives in `$HOME`.
 Everything else is under `~/.config/`.
 - **Symlink simplicity** — one idempotent `install.sh`.
 No stow, no Nix, no